-In Ravenna, when people talk about the ZONE OF SILENCE, they refer to that portion of the historical centre that has Dante’s Tomb as its main focus.
+In Ravenna, when people talk about the ZONE OF SILENCE, they refer to the portion of the historical centre that has Dante’s Tomb as its main focus.

 Through a series of demolitions and reconstructions, new squares and traffic diversions, the Zone of Silence became a fundamental intervention example of the city’s urban history.

-The project was not just promoted locally: the works were also made possible thanks to the then Fascist government’s involvement.
-The Fascist government showed namely the importance Dante had always had for the cultural identity.
-In this way, Dante became an object of pride for the entire country.
+The project was not just promoted locally – the works were also made possible thanks to the then Fascist government’s involvement.
+The Fascist government showed namely the importance Dante had always had for the Italian cultural identity – Dante became an object of pride for the entire country.